peoplepill id: marc-blitzstein

 Life and career

-Marc Blitzstein and the cast of The Cradle Will Rock (1937)
+Blitzstein performing the oratorio version of The Cradle Will Rock in a Mercury Theatre presentation (January 1938)

 Blitzstein was born in Philadelphia on March 2, 1905, to affluent parents.
 Blitzstein's musical gifts were apparent at an early age; he had performed a Mozart piano concerto by the time he was seven.
 He went on to study piano with Alexander Siloti (a pupil of Tchaikovsky and Liszt), and made his professional concerto debut with the Philadelphia Orchestra in Liszt's E-flat Piano Concerto when he was 21.